okami101/vuetify-admin/docs/guide/data-providers.md

 :::

 ::: tab getMany
 Only used for [Autocomplete](components/inputs.md#autocomplete) in order to fetch all current choices by ids at first load, whether it be on [editing page context](crud/form.md) or [query context filtering](crud/list.md#filter).
-As opposed to [RA reference field](https://marmelab.com/react-admin/Fields.html#referencefield), the [`VAReferenceField`](components/fields.md#reference) doesn't actually have a the ability of fetching data via getMany by privileging more efficient full server-side eager-loading.
+As opposed to [RA reference field](https://marmelab.com/react-admin/Fields.html#referencefield), the [`VAReferenceField`](components/fields.md#reference) doesn't actually have a the ability of aggregation fetching via getMany by privileging more efficient full server-side eager-loading.
 :::

 ::: tab create & update